PranavEranki/AI-Pre-Requisites/ReadMe.md

 ## SQL Basics
-From a course on Udemy and some personal projects, I compiled a small [list](https://github.com/PranavEranki/AI-Pre-Requisites/blob/master/SQL/Notes.MD) of SQL Notes.
+From a course on Udemy and some personal projects, I compiled a [list](https://github.com/PranavEranki/AI-Pre-Requisites/blob/master/SQL/Notes.MD) of SQL Notes.
+Contains some syntax, usages, and commands.

 ## EDA